-Characteristics of the Subprograms
+Characteristics of the subprograms

 - Coordinate transformations are allowed.
-If they are programmed within the subcontour they are also effective in the following subprograms, but they need not be reset after the cycle call. - The TNC ignores feed rates F and miscellaneous functions M. - The TNC recognizes a pocket if the tool path lies inside the contour, for example if you machine the contour clockwise with radius compensation RR. - The TNC recognizes an island if the tool path lies outside the contour, for example if you machine the contour clockwise with radius compensation RL. - The subprograms must not contain spindle axis coordinates. - Always program both axes in the first block of the subprogram - If you use Q parameters, then only perform the calculations and assignments within the affected contour subprograms.
+If they are programmed within the subcontour they are also effective in the following subprograms, but they need not be reset after the cycle call. - The TNC ignores feed rates F and miscellaneous functions M. - The TNC recognizes a pocket if the tool path lies inside the contour, for example if you machine the contour clockwise with radius compensation RR. - The TNC recognizes an island if the tool path lies outside the contour, for example if you machine the contour clockwise with radius compensation RL. - The subprograms must not contain spindle axis coordinates. - The working plane is defined in the first coordinate block of the subprogram.
+The secondary axes U,V,W are permitted in useful combinations.
+Always define both axes of the machining plane in the first block. - If you use Q parameters, then only perform the calculations and assignments within the affected contour subprograms.